Group Fairness in Bandit Arm Selection: Group Fair Contextual Bandits

 In this section, given our new definition of reward (Equation~\ref{eq:new_reward}) and corresponding new definition of regret (Equation~\ref{eq:new_regret}), we present the algorithm \textsc{GroupFairTopInterval} (Algorithm~\ref{alg:fair_top_interval}) which takes societal bias into account.
 We also give a bound on its regret in this new reward and regret setting.
 Subsequently, we briefly describe the algorithm.

 In \textsc{GroupFairTopInterval}, each round $t$ is randomly chosen with probability $\frac{1}{t^{1/3}}$ to be an exploration round.
-The exploration round randomly chooses an arm to learn more about.
+The exploration round randomly chooses an arm to pull.

 The remaining rounds become exploitation rounds, where linear estimates are used to pull arms. \textsc{GroupFairTopInterval} learns two different types of standard OLS linear estimators~\cite{Kuan04:Classical}.
-The first is a coefficient vector $\hat{B}_{i,t}$ for each arm $i$ (line~\ref{line:beta}).
+The first is a coefficient vector $\hat{\beta}_{i,t}$ for each arm $i$ (line~\ref{line:beta}).
 Additionally, \textsc{GroupFairTopInterval} learns a group coefficient vector $\hat{\psi}_{P_j,t}$ for each group $P_j$ (lines~\ref{line:psi_1} and \ref{line:psi_2}).
+To calculate these coefficient vectors, the algorithm keeps track of previous arm pull rewards for each arm $i$ at every timestep $t$ in a vector $Y_{i,t}$, and the corresponding contexts for each arm pull in a matrix $X_{i,t}$.
+A similar vector $\mathcal{Y}_{P_j,t}$ and matrix $\mathcal{X}_{P_j,t}$ is kept for both groups $P_j$.
 As mentioned previously, we treat $P_1$ as the sensitive group of arms.
 An arm $i$ in the non-sensitive group $P_2$ has a reward estimation of $\hat{\beta}_{i,t}\cdot x_{i,t}$, while an arm $i$ in the sensitive group $P_1$ has a bias corrected reward estimation of $\hat{\beta}_{i,t}\cdot x_{i,t} - \hat{\psi}_{P_1,t}+\hat{\psi}_{P_2,t}$.